 A few weeks back I let you guys in on a little secret of mine: I was not blessed with a green thumb.
 I had a lot of you fooled after sharing our flourishing plants in my porch tour, but I’d be lying if I said I hadn’t just bought and planted every single one of the plants pictured.
 Honestly, I fully expected them all to wither up within a few days, but much to my surprise, they’re all alive and well!
-I’m not confident enough in my abilities to say my cursed black thumb is gone forever, but thanks to some awesome tips from the lady at the plant nursery and, ya know, Google, I have somehow managed not to kill anything yet.
-That’s a win in my book, folks.
+I’m definitely still a beginner when it comes to gardeningI, but thanks to some awesome tips from the lady at the plant nursery and, ya know, Google, I have somehow managed not to kill any plants yet.
+I’m not confident enough in my abilities to say my cursed black thumb is gone forever, but little victories folks.

 After hearing how many of you guys relate to my black thumb issues, I decided to bravely share some tips and tricks I’ve acquired that may or may not have helped me keep my plants alive for this long.
 Disclaimer: I am NOT an expert gardener.
-In fact, I’m not even an amateur gardener.
-But all the wisdom I have I’ve poured out for you below.
+In fact, I’m not even an amateur gardener, still very much a beginner.
 Please do not hold me liable for the death of any of your houseplants and feel free to send over any expert gardening tips you’ve picked up that you think I could use!

-As I mentioned, I’m no plant expert and everything I know I either learned from trial and error or asking experts who know MUCH more than me.
+As I mentioned, I’m still a beginner and everything I know about potted plants and gardening I either learned from trial and error or asking experts who know MUCH more than me.
 Oh, or from the internet.
 But one of the best pieces of gardening design advice I’ve ever gotten is to plant a thriller, a filler, and a spiller in every planter.
 The first reason being it rhymes and I can remember it, and the second being it is a no fail way to ensure your planter looks full and thriving.
 Details are below:

 - Thrillers: Usually provide a vertical element!
 These are the eye-catchers of the planter.
 You could use cosmos or dahlias, really anything with a little height and a little color.